 Spray varnish is the easiest method.
 Start the spraying process before the nozzle is over the area to be varnished and apply it in a diagonal direction over the painting, spraying in light, quick trails.
 Let it dry and repeat the process until you have the effect you want.
-When spraying varnish, open a window and always wear a HEPA rated double filter air mask.
-When you're finished, leave your studio until the fumes have cleared out.
+When spraying varnish, follow appropriate safety procedures.

-Casein paints are in fact fine for a moderate impasto.
+Casein paints are fine for a moderate impasto.
 To achieve a heavy impasto, it is recommended that you paint your impasto texture first, using thick gesso and a rough bristle brush.
 Then paint with Casein on top in the normal, liquid way.

 Casein is opaque, especially when white is added.
-However, when it's diluted with water, it can be applied in translucent layers, creating a gauze-like effect.
+However, when diluted with water, it can be applied in translucent layers, creating a gauze-like effect.

 Applying too many layers of color or not allowing them to dry thoroughly may mute or muddy colors.
 Speed up the drying time with a hair dryer.

 Adding a touch of white to your Casein colors will help you control your washes.
 Five percent white will make washes lighten gradually from opaque to transparent instead of changing too rapidly.
-Try it, you won't believe the difference!

-For Fresco painting, Casein colors are thinned with water and applied to cement or lime walls, either wet or dry.
+For fresco painting, Casein colors are thinned with water and applied to cement or lime walls, either wet or dry.
 The color should be of thin consistency.

 While watercolors are transparent, Casein is essentially opaque.
 The main advantage of Casein over watercolor is that it's so easily correctable.
-It can be removed with a cloth, brush or eraser, or if it's already dry, with a cloth dipped in ammonia and water (one part ammonia to nine parts water.)
+It can be removed with a cloth, brush, or eraser, or if it's already dry, with a cloth dipped in ammonia and water (one part ammonia to nine parts water.)